longevity

 Solution

-Project Prima Donna focuses on the widespread problem of enamel erosion.
-The team has already developed a novel co-culture protocol in the lab for growing cells into organoids that produce enamel.
-In addition, initial animal studies using mice have shown that these organoids produce enamel, however, the study was limited to placing the organoids in the kidney capsule, to first see whether these cells would survive.
-After these early successful steps, the team is now ready to test the organoids in a more relevant animal model, by placing these organoids within the teeth of animals who have the enamel eroded.
-In this way, it will be determined whether it's possible to grow enamel in the tooth where it's needed.
+After these early successful steps, the team is now ready to test the organoids in a more relevant animal model, by placing these organoids within the teeth of animals who will have their enamel eroded.
+In this way, it will be determined whether it's possible to grow enamel in the tooth, in the exact location where it's needed.
 Upon successful completion of these studies, the team will use the data to identify key pathways that can be targeted by a drug, and will then work on developing novel chemistry to be used as a therapy, that can ideally be applied as a gel, foam, or rinse.

 Commercialization potential